 My analysis relies on information gathered through in-depth semi-structured interviews and ethnographic observation.
-I began my research after obtaining IRB approval.
-The ethnographic portion of my study included observation periods in a shop in one of the Somali malls2 in Minneapolis and a few brief, on-site conversations with women shopping there.
+The ethnographic portion of my study included observation periods in a shop in one of the Somali malls in Minneapolis and a few brief, on-site conversations with women shopping there.
 In light of the differences between Somali and American malls, ethnographic observation gave me a better sense of the shopping environment in the Somali malls and yielded information that helped shape my interview questions.
 I also recruited three of the women I formally interviewed at the Somali mall.
 Though I used ethnography to supplement interview data, I draw most of my analysis from interviews, which best allowed me to uncover how people understand and negotiate overlapping sets of cultural prescriptions.
 In total, I interviewed nine women.

-Questions of dress and consumption are questions of consciousness.
-Consciousness, as Ewick and Silbey (1998) define it, is a form individual participation in larger social structures; it provides a framework for understanding how individuals interact with socially generated patterns of meaning.
+The questions of dress and consumption are questions of consciousness.
+As Ewick and Silbey (1998) define it, consciousness is a form individual participation in larger social structures; it provides a framework for understanding how individuals interact with socially generated patterns of meaning.
 Thus, the meanings women assign to dress and fashion choices, the processes through which they develop these meanings and translate them into behavior, and the mental and emotional contexts in which they do so are as or more important than consumptive practices themselves.
-One-on-one semi-structured interviews allowed me to use questions regarding basic consumptive behavior, such as shopping habits, or women's experiences of shopping, to evaluate whether and how these women understand consumption and self-presentation in a religious or ethnic context, use consumption as a mode of self-expression, and view the relationship between minority status and style choices.
+Semi-structured interviews allowed me to use questions regarding basic consumptive behavior to evaluate whether and how these women understand consumption and self-presentation in a religious or ethnic context, have access to consumption as a mode of self-expression, and view the relationship between minority status and style choices.
 In interviews, I was able to frame questions in the language of shopping, avoiding suggestive wording.
-This was especially important because I anticipated some of the women might have had experiences of harrassment or discrimination related to dress style or consumption.
+This was especially important because I anticipated some of the women might have experienced harrassment or discrimination related to dress style or consumption.
 In interviews, I could let stories about harrassment or discrimination arise naturally from the conversation; in contrast, a survey questionaire would almost certainly have cued certain responseses.
-Interviewing also gave me greater flexibility to fine-tune the direction of the discussion, according to topics that arose during the interview.
-From a practical standpoint, interviews facilitated communication across language barriers better than any other research method could have.
+From a practical standpoint, interviews facilitated communication across language barriers.
+Since I had no translator, I had to conduct the interviews in English, and often had to rephrase a question or ask a participant to explain her response.
+Any other research method would have made these processes of clarification near-impossible.

-2 Somali malls are small shopping centers with East African-owned stores that sell a variety of imported East African goods.
-The clothing shops are especially important for East African Muslim women, because they sell headscarves, hijabs, and other forms of religious and cultural dress that American stores do not carry.
+&lt;sup>1 Somali malls are small shopping centers with East African-owned stores that sell a variety of imported East African goods, especially religious and cultural clothing that are not sold in American stores.